 You probably know thrush as a fungal infection that breastfeeding mothers may have to worry about, but did you know that your bottle-fed baby can develop it, too?
 Thrush is an infection that appears as white film (that won’t wipe off easily) on the tongue or cheeks.
-It is caused by Candida albicans, a yeast-like fungus.
+Candida albicans, a yeast-like fungus, causes thrush.
 C. albicans’ presence is not abnormal and small amounts of this fungus lives in the mouth, intestinal tract, and vagina most of the time.
 Normally our immune system keeps it in check.
 However, weakened or immature immune systems (such as those of babies) may present the fungus the opportunity to overgrow.
 Candida overgrowth can also occur after a round of antibiotics because this medicine reduces the presence of healthy bacteria in the mouth, providing room for the fungus to spread.

 What should I look out for?

 Thrush is most common in babies younger than 2 months of age.
 It typically presents as a white or yellowish film on the surfaces of the mouth that does not easily wipe off; at times you may notice your baby having trouble with feedings.
 If you are breast feeding, you may also get thrush.
 Your nipples may:

 - appear flaky or crusty

 How do we treat thrush?

 Depending on how severe the case is your child’s pediatrician may suggest several options for treatment.
 It is possible that no treatment would be prescribed and you would be instructed to monitor both your baby and yourself.
 An antifungal may be prescribed; if you are nursing you may be advised to treat both of you to prevent passing it back and forth.
 Natural remedies do exist, but we recommend speaking with a pediatrician before diagnosing or treating a possible case of thrush.